thiagowfx/thiagowfx.github.io/content/posts/2024-06-06-bcrypt-hash-a-password.md

 Given the password `correct horse battery staple`, we would like to bcrypt-hash it.

-{{< figure align="center" src="https://imgs.xkcd.com/comics/password_strength.png" link="https://xkcd.com/936/" alt="Through 20 years of effort, we've successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess.
-" attr="XKCD Courtesy of Randall Munroe" >}}
+{{< figure align="center" src="https://imgs.xkcd.com/comics/password_strength.png" link="https://xkcd.com/936/" alt="Through 20 years of effort, we've successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess." attr="XKCD Courtesy of Randall Munroe" >}}

 <!--more-->